 For the purpose of Assumptions 3 and 5, property includes real estate and any other property interests associated with real estate, i.e. not only the land and buildings themselves, but also ores and minerals located below ground, or timber and agricultural products located above ground.
 The Creation and Adjustment Mechanisms tie together citizens and real property owners.
 Individuals decide whether to create a new unit, but need at least one property owner or they need to purchase territory.
+The difference between the Adjustment Mechanism and Tiebout's "voting with your feet" mechanism is that the latter does not enable the movement of what to most people is their most important capital asset i.e. their real estate (whether residential property or commercial or other real estate).
+The Tiebout mechanism has no mechanism for the release of assets tied to land from dysfunctional governmental units and the transfer of these real assets to more effective governmental units.
+The release of assets from non-competitive firms through the mechanism of "creative destruction" is a key driver of economic growth.
+Our mechanism provides for a similar release of assets from dysfunctional governmental units.

 The Dissolution Mechanism in Assumption 6 allows units to dissolve.
-Just as a factory may be empty at night, even if all residents leave a unit temporarily, or permanently, the unit's territory is still owned by someone.
-Without domiciliaries collective decision making reverts to residents and citizens and eventually to the owners of the territory.
+Just as a factory may be empty at night, even if all residents leave a unit temporarily, or permanently, the unit's territory is still owned by someone.37 Without domiciliaries collective decision making reverts to residents and citizens and eventually to the owners of the territory.
 The unit is dissolved when the last remnants of the territory is accepted by another unit on the application of its owner.